Iamvivek-gupta/interview/system.Design.md

 # MicroService
-Microservice architecture is a design pattern in which a large application is composed of small, loosely coupled, and independently deployable services.
-Each service is responsible for specific business logic and communicates with other services through well-defined APIs.
+Microservice architecture is a design approach where a large application is broken down into small, loosely coupled, and independently deployable services.
+Each service handles a specific piece of business logic and interacts with other services through well-defined APIs.

 ### Key Concepts and Components of Microservice Architecture